jejacks0n/mercury/README.md

 The primary toolbar icons and general interface elements are in mercury.ttf, which is generated using the awesome [IcoMoon project](http://icomoon.io/app/) (by [Keyamoon](https://twitter.com/keyamoon)).
 You can upload/import the mercury.dev.svg file that can be found in the project and add new icons for your custom buttons.
 If you're making a plugin you probably want to bundle these separately.

 The toolbar icons (bold, italics, etc.) are in toolbars.ttf, and was built using [fontstruct.com](http://fontstruct.com/).
 [The original font](http://fontstruct.com/fontstructions/show/797530) can be cloned and edited as needed.
-Fontstruct is used here because it allows for small pixel fonts but also allows for more advanced shape that scale nicely.
+Fontstruct is used here because it allows for small pixel fonts but also allows for more advanced shapes that scale nicely.

 ## I18n / Translations